ASCO24 Updates: Dr. Patricia Keegan on Neoadjuvant Chemotherapy for Gastric Cancer with Toripalimab

 This year, OncoDaily was at ASCO 2024 for the first time covering the meeting on-site.
 We had the pleasure of interviewing researchers who summarized the highlights of their work.

-In this video, Dr. Patricia Keegan, Chief Medical Officer of TopAlliance Bioscience, shared insights on ‘Phase I dose-escalation and cohort expansion study of the anti-BTLA antibody, tifcemalimab, in combination with toripalimab (anti-PD-1) in heavily pretreated patients (pts) with advanced malignancies.
+In this video, Dr. Patricia Keegan, Chief Medical Officer of TopAlliance Bioscience, shared insights on ‘Phase I dose-escalation and cohort expansion study of the anti-BTLA antibody, tifcemalimab, in combination with toripalimab (anti-PD-1) in heavily pretreated patients (pts) with advanced malignancies.‘

 Hello, my name is Dr. Patricia Keegan.
-I’m the Chief Medical Officer for Top Alliance Biosciences, the U.S. subsidiary for Junshi Biosciences in Shanghai, and I’m very happy to be able to address today the abstract on behalf of my colleagues, Dr. Gao and others in China, regarding the abstract evaluating optimal neoadjuvant chemotherapy for patients with gastric cancer stages, clinical stages 2 and 3 or node positive, in combination with toropalumab.
+I’m the Chief Medical Officer for Top Alliance Biosciences, the U.S. subsidiary for Junshi Biosciences in Shanghai, and I’m very happy to be able to address today the abstract on behalf of my colleagues, Dr. Gao and others in China, regarding the abstract evaluating optimal neoadjuvant chemotherapy for patients with gastric cancer stages, clinical stages 2 and 3 or node positive, in combination with toripalimab.

-The purpose of this trial was to evaluate not only the addition, the safety of the addition of toropalumab to Flock chemotherapy, but to further evaluate whether dose intensification or deintensification would be appropriate treatment strategies in this setting, and whether the optimal chemotherapy was dependent upon the patient’s PD-L1 status.
+The purpose of this trial was to evaluate not only the addition, the safety of the addition of toripalimab to Flock chemotherapy, but to further evaluate whether dose intensification or deintensification would be appropriate treatment strategies in this setting, and whether the optimal chemotherapy was dependent upon the patient’s PD-L1 status.

-In this study of 70 patients, the patients were randomized one-to-one to traditional Flock chemotherapy every two weeks for a total of four cycles, in combination with toropalumab, 240 milligrams every two weeks, and then underwent surgical resection, or to three cycles of Flock chemotherapy administered at the traditional doses, but in an every three-week or every 21-day schedule, in combination with toropalumab, 240 milligrams every three weeks.
+In this study of 70 patients, the patients were randomized one-to-one to traditional Flock chemotherapy every two weeks for a total of four cycles, in combination with toripalimab, 240 milligrams every two weeks, and then underwent surgical resection, or to three cycles of Flock chemotherapy administered at the traditional doses, but in an every three-week or every 21-day schedule, in combination with toripalimab, 240 milligrams every three weeks.

 The trial demonstrated that the pathologic complete response rate was slightly higher than in historical controls at approximately 25 percent, and was similar in the every two-week regimen and in the every three-week regimen.
 However, the pathologic complete response rates were slightly different depending upon a patient’s PD-L1 status.